-This section lists the methods of the Non-blocking API.
+This section describes the methods of the Non-blocking API.

-All methods return a handle of type Long that may be used to correlate operation calls and their results (see the ResultHandler Interface (on page 4-3) section).
+All methods return a handle of type long that can be used to correlate operation calls and their results.
+See the ResultHandler Interface (on page 4-3) section.

-The operation results passed to the result handler are the same as the return values described in the same method in the Blocking API ("Blocking API Methods" on page 3-3), except that:
+The operation results passed to the result handler are similar to the return values described in the same method in the Blocking API (on page 3-1), with the exception of:

-- Basic types are converted to their Java class representation (for example, int is translated to java.lang.Integer). - Return values of Void are translated to NULL.
+- Basic types are converted to their Java class representation.
+For example, int is translated to java.lang.Integer. - Return values of Void are translated to NULL.

-The result handler will be handed with an error if and only if the matching operation in the Blocking API would throw an exception with the same arguments according to the SM database state at the time of the call.
+An error will be passed to the result handler only if the matching operation in the Blocking API throws an exception with the same arguments according to the SM database state at the time of the call.

-All the methods will throw a java.lang.IllegalStateException if called before a connection with the SM is established.
+All methods will throw a java.lang.IllegalStateException if called before a connection with the SM is established.

-The following methods are described:
+The following methods are described in this section: